thephenom1708/DigiClaim/README.md

 3. Back-End Development: Django-Python Framework, openCV
 4. Database management: DB SQLite, Firebase

+## User Authentication :
+The user authentication is carried out by firebase authentication service in Android application

+## Android App parameters testing:
+* The app will run on the mobile on which testing is to be done.
+* The test will check for the working of main components like GPS, Bluetooth, Wifi, Hotspot, FlashLight along with the list of sensors.
+* After the testing is completed the report is generated in the form of pdf and is sent to the application database server hosted on the firebase.

+## Scratch/Crack Detection on Mobile Screen Using Image Processing:
+* The user will upload the image on the processing server, the testing will be performed for scratch/crack detection.
+* Steps involved in scratch/crack detection
+  1. Noise removal using Median blur.
+  2. Canny’s Edge detection algorithm is applied to the noiseless image.
+  3. Thresholding is done to get a clear view of scratches
+  4. According to standards, 18% of total screen size is a body, 9 % from the top, 9% from the bottom so we check for         scratches in the defined region.
+  5. If scratches are present on the main part of the screen then those are detected and the results are saved.
+* The detection report is sent to the application server again.

+## Database Management:
+* A firebase as a centralised application database server, whereas relational DBSQLite-3 as a database on the processing server for the project.
+* The user data and the result of performance and QA testing of the mobile phone are stored on the firebase.
+While all the processing data required while scratch detection is stored on DBSQLite-3 database server.
+* Complete normalization is also achieved in different relations of the database.

+## Admin Section:
+* This panel is accessed by the administrator of the web portal of DigiClaim.
+* All the insurance claims regarding the screen damage are available to view in the admin section.
+* These reports will be further sent to the concerned Insurance company or authority by the administrator.

 ## References
 1. ColorCrack: Identifying Cracks in Glass
   Author: James Max Kanter